Skip to main content

 Method Descriptions:

-• executeSql(sqlQuery): Executes an SQL query and returns structured results with rows and field names
+• executeSql(sqlQuery): Executes an SQL query and returns structured results with rows and field names.
+Default implementation throws an error.

-• showSchema(): Returns table schemas as a key-value map where keys are table names and values are schema definitions
+• showSchema(): Returns table schemas as a key-value map where keys are table names and values are schema definitions.
+Default implementation throws an error.

 Example Implementation: